Mayank0875/DSA-Problem/Shelving New Grimoires/problem.md

 ## Output Format

-- Return a single integer representing the index of the first element that is greater than or equal to the target.
+- Return a single integer representing the index (0 based) of the first element that is greater than or equal to the target.

 ## Constraints